HuyHuynh27/PRT-Training-Manual/training-manual-main/Project_README.md

 Thank you to all of our wonderful collaborators and all the great work they did for this project!

+If you would like to add to this project, please feel free to!
+As the PRT system is changing, this website will have to change too!
+Download the files, make edits how you'd like, and be sure to credit the original creators (us) in any updates!

 ## Project & Version History

 We wanted to create a space for students to learn how to use public transportation without getting abandoned by the bus in the process.
 By having everything in one space, they can easily learn how to use the PRT system and then move to using it independently.
 The project is currently in version 1.0, but changes will be made after we gather user feedback.